DenizSonmez5131/DenizSonmez5131/README.md

 ### Hi there 👋
-I'm 19 and I'm studying at Bilkent University
+I'm 20 and I'm studying @ Bilkent University
-I'm currently learning Java
+I'm currently on my Junior Year

 <!--